Samsung/cordova-sectv-orsay/README.md

 # cordova-sectv-orsay
-`cordova-sectv-orsay` is an TV application library that allows for Cordova-based projects to be built for the Legacy Samsung Smart TV (A.K.A Orsay) Platform.
+`cordova-sectv-orsay` is an application library that allows for Cordova-based projects to be built for the Legacy Samsung Smart TV (A.K.A Orsay) Platform.
 Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.

 # Supported Platform